 Vietnamese Chicken Curry Recipe (Cà Ri Gà)

 Vietnamese chicken curry (cà ri gà) is a hot bowl of comfort packed with FLAVOR.
-Although there is some wait time involved with the marinade to season the chicken, and frying the potato and carrot so they hold their shape, this curry recipe is hard to mess up.
+Although there is some wait time involved with the marinade to season the chicken, and frying the potato and carrot so they hold their shape, this aromatic and comforting curry recipe is hard to mess up.

-This is, yet another recipe, that I have been lucky enough to grow up eating as a child.
+This is yet another of my mom’s recipes I’ve been lucky to have very often as a child.
 I’d love dipping the curry with freshly toasted baguette, and sometimes finishing off the last bits by adding rice instead too.

 A bowl of Vietnamese chicken curry, with onion and potatoes